Qwilt/terraform-provider-qwilt/README.md

   # For all other providers, install them directly from their origin provider
   # registries as normal.
 If you omit this, Terraform will _only_ use
-  # the dev_overrides block, and so no other providers will be available.
+  # the dev_overrides block, so no other providers will be available.
   direct {}
 }
 ```